About

 Craft and Technology, in Dialogue

 Trained as a jewellery artist, Sofia’s practice has evolved into something hybrid.
 Her PhD research explores “hybrid making”, the integration of handcraft and machine systems as co-authors in the creative process.
 SOMA exists where tradition meets technology.
 Where computational processes propose unfamiliar shapes, and the hand refines and animates them.
-Where the precision of digital modeling meets the unpredictability of physical material.
+Where the precision of digital modelling meets the unpredictability of physical material.
 Each artefact is a collaboration between legacy and innovation.